I want to be upfront with you…

-I’m really pleased that you’re searching for healthy relationship tips because, to me, that’s a sure sign that you’re taking your role in your relationship seriously.
+I’m really pleased that you’re searching for healthy relationship tips and ways to save your marriage.
+To me, that’s a sure sign that you’re taking your role in your relationship or marriage seriously.
 Which means you’re already off to a great start!

-- Practical tips to maintain the health and wellbeing of your life together
+- Practical relationship tips to maintain the health and wellbeing of your life together.

 Ready?
 Let’s kick off with the basics first…

 Sharing your life with another person requires developing and strengthening bonds that will keep you connected through thick and thin.
 Beneath the surface of any successful relationship, you’ll find (amongst other things) mutual respect and love, trust and effective communication.

 Building these fundamentals into your everyday life together will help to preserve and deepen the connection between you.
 And it’s not too difficult to make that happen!

 10 Relationship Tips for a healthy long-term relationship